anoff/AIND-CNN/mnist-mlp/readme.md

 ## Increase (or decrease) the number of nodes in each of the hidden layers.
 Do you notice evidence of overfitting (or underfitting)?

-> By reducing the complexity of the model by `~ 1/7` (going from 512x512 to 128x64) the accuracy dropped from `98.2% to 97.8%` within the existing 10 epochs.
+> ⬇️ By reducing the complexity of the model by `~ 1/7` (going from 512x512 to 128x64) the accuracy dropped from `98.2% to 97.8%` within the existing 10 epochs.
 This could be classified as minor underfitting.

-> Reducing the complexity even further to just `25,818` parameters (64x32 nodes) in the hidden layer yields an accuracy of `95.4%`.
+> ⬇️ Reducing the complexity even further to just `25,818` parameters (64x32 nodes) in the hidden layer yields an accuracy of `95.4%`.
 The reduced complexity allows for higher epoch count to train in the same time.
 Which is not beneficial to the overall accuracy as the best accuracy is reached within the first 10 epochs.

+> ⬆️ Increasing the complexity by `2` (1024x512) gives an accuracy of `97.6%`.
+As the loss on the training set kept decreasing over the whole 10 epochs but the validation accuracy reached peak at epoch#3 this is a clear sign of overfitting.

 ## Increase (or decrease) the number of hidden layers.
 Do you notice evidence of overfitting (or underfitting)?